tsarbomba0/mithril/README.md

 }
 ```

-### Client TODO!
+### Client

+Example in main.go rn

 ## Why?
-I wanted to dig some slightly more low-level stuff and i want to eventually built some weird database based on websockets.
+I wanted to dig some into slightly more low-level stuff and i want to eventually built some weird database based on websockets.